 Lithophane pertorrida (McDunnough, 1942)

-Lithophane pertorrida is a late fall and early spring-flying medium-sized moth (FW length 18–21 mm) with a blue-gray forewing with whitish gray in the orbicular spot and red-brown in the reniform spot from east of the Cascade Mountains.
-The forewings are elongate.
+Lithophane pertorrida is a late fall and early spring-flying, medium-sized moth (FW length 18–21 mm) from east of the Cascade Mountains.
+It has an elongate, blue-gray forewing with whitish gray in the orbicular spot and red-brown in the reniform spot.
 They are bluish gray, slightly darker in the median area and whitish gray on the anterior base.
 A thin black basal dash is usually bordered anteriorly by yellow scales.
-The antemedial and postmedial lines are gray, double filled with slightly lighter gray.
+The antemedial and postmedial lines are gray, double-filled with slightly lighter gray.
 The antemedial line is irregular, oriented perpendicular to the wing.
 The median line is very faint gray, evident as a dark part of the median area.
 The postmedial line is weakly scalloped, drawn sharply toward the base on the costa, is angled toward the base lateral to the reniform spot and more angled similarly from the lower end of the spot to the posterior margin.
 The pale gray subterminal line is faint, usually broken into indistinct spots, slightly irregular.
 It is preceded by a row of gray spots or black chevrons except near the costa.
 The terminal line is dark gray, a line or series of weak spots.
 The fringe is gray, weakly mottled.
 The orbicular spot is large, figure-eight shaped with the lower end a fused suborbicular post, outlined in black and filled with whitish gray anteriorly and the ground color at the lower end.
 The reniform spot moderately large, kidney-shaped, outlined in gray except black inferiorly, and is lined with the ground color peripherally and red-brown centrally.
 A small dark gray to black claviform spot is often present.
 The hindwing is light brownish gray with darker discal spot, postmedial line, and thin terminal line.
 The hindwing is lighter gray with a dark base.
 The head and thorax are gray with a lighter gray collar with a black transverse line across the upper third.
 The head and thorax appear sculpted with raised ridges and tufts.
 The abdomen has a reddish tint.
 The male antenna is weakly biserrate.

 This species can be identified by its blue-gray color, pale-filled figure-eight-shaped orbicular spot, and red-brown reniform spot.
 It is most likely to be confused with Lithophane georgii, a widely distributed species with gray forewings and pale spots.
 The filling of its reniform spot is predominantly gray with at most a small amount of red-brown in the posterior third of the spot.
 It also lacks the warm color near the basal dash found in L. pertorrida.
 Dark forms of Lithophane baileyi can resemble this species, but are darker gray with a slight green or silvery tint.
 Its basal dash is black and white.